joshukraine/ofreport.com/content/articles/2019-01-25-chapter-of-blessing.md

 image: "/2019/steeles-ark-encounter-1200w.jpg"
 image_lg: "/2019/steeles-ark-encounter-3000w.jpeg"
 caption: "Our family recently returned to Ukraine after a three-month visit to America.
 While in the US, we got to reconnect with precious friends and family, we reported on our ministry, we took a huge road trip, and we even got to visit the Ark Encounter!"
+preview: >
+  On December 14, 2018, amidst heavy snowfall, our plane finally touched down at the airport in L'viv.
+We were all exhausted and several of us were suffering from colds, but we were glad to be back home in Ukraine.
+God blessed our visit to America in many wonderful ways, and in this admittedly overdue report, we'd like to share with you a few of the highlights.

 ---